Hawai‘i Coral Restoration Nursery

 What makes Hawaiian corals unique?

-Hawaiian corals are unique for a number of reasons, and these impart special needs for maintenance and growth in a restoration setting.
-The most consequential reasons are generally slow growth rates, low levels of biodiversity, a unique dominant growth form, and the highest level of endemism found in a reef ecosystem on the planet.
+Hawaiian corals are unique for a number of reasons which also require special needs for maintenance and growth in a restoration setting.
+The most consequential reasons are slow growth rates, low levels of biodiversity, a unique dominant growth form, and the highest level of endemism found in a reef ecosystem on the planet.

-Hawaiian corals grow incredibly slowly in the wild at an average growth rate of 1-2 cm per year.
-For comparison, Acropora cervicornis, a fast-growing Caribbean branching coral and likely the most commonly used species in coral restoration in the Atlantic, grows upwards of 10 cm per year.
-On the Great Barrier Reef, where coral restoration is being closely studied, corals can commonly grow upwards of 20 cm per year.
+Reef-building species of Hawaiian corals grow incredibly slowly in the wild at an average growth rate of 1 – 2 cm per year.
+For comparison, Staghorn Coral Acropora cervicornis, a fast-growing Caribbean branching coral and likely the most commonly used species in coral restoration in the Atlantic, grows upwards of 10 cm per year.
+On the Great Barrier Reef corals can commonly grow upwards of 15 – 20 cm per year.
 Due to the slow growth rate in Hawaiʻi, nursery staff must be innovative when coming up with ways to quickly grow Hawaiian corals.
 This also emphasizes the importance of coral restoration, since natural recovery from impact events can take an incredibly long time.

 The biodiversity on Hawaiian reefs is low when compared to other large reef ecosystems.
 There are only approximately 60 species of Hawaiian corals in the main Hawaiian Islands, and these occur at differing levels of rarity.
 For this reason, the nursery focuses efforts on maintaining these levels of diversity when restoring an impact site.

 Lastly, Hawaiian coral reef systems sustain high rates of endemism, meaning many coral species found in the Hawaiian Islands are found nowhere else in the world.
+This is in part due to the isolation of the Hawaiian archipelago where corals have evolved over millions of years.
 Approximately 25% of coral species found in the Hawaiian Islands are only found here, emphasizing the need to protect these species.
-As there is no replacement pool for these species, the State of Hawaiʻi must be extremely cautious in their management decisions regarding endemic Hawaiian corals.
+As there is no replacement pool for these species, cautious management decisions are required regarding endemic Hawaiian corals.

 Why does the State of Hawaiʻi need a coral nursery?

 Despite corals being fully protected by law in the State of Hawaiʻi, there was little mitigation conducted for direct impacts to the State’s corals prior to the HCRN.
-Due to multiple human impact events causing significant damage to coral reefs, such as the M/V Cape Flattery grounding in 2005 and the USS Port Royal grounding in 2009, the Division of Aquatic Resources created the HCRN as a method to mitigate these damage events.
+Due to multiple human impact events causing significant damage to coral reefs, such as the M/V Cape Flattery grounding in 2005 and the USS Port Royal grounding in 2005 and the USS Port Royal grounding in 2009, the Division of Aquatic Resources created the HCRN as a method to mitigate these damage events.

 Why is the HCRN a land-based nursery?

 Elsewhere in the world, most coral nurseries are field-based (in-situ), meaning they are located directly in the ocean.
-In-situ nurseries require less maintenance and infrastructure, and therefore costs far less to run.
-Most of these nurseries incorporate a fishing line technique where corals are suspended from a structure to hang them in the water.
+In-situ nurseries require less maintenance and infrastructure, and therefore cost far less to run.
+Most of these nurseries incorporate a fishing line or rope technique where corals are suspended from a structure to hang them in the water.
 These nurseries often excel at naturally fast-growing species of branching corals such as Acropora, which is not a component of major reefs in the main Hawaiian Islands.
 Importantly, this method can only be used in calm water locations.
 Given the slow natural growth rates of Hawaiian corals as well as the extremely high wave energy that Hawaiian reefs encounter, field-based nurseries would not result in large corals being produced within short time frames.
 Because of these considerations, the HCRN is a land-based (ex-situ) nursery, which means that corals are grown in tanks on land.
-This gives us the ability to use our fast-growth protocol to quickly grow large adult coral colonies for restoration purposes within a year.
-At the HCRN, natural conditions are replicated, such as the high wave energy corals experience on the reef, allowing colonies to survive far better when they are outplanted onto the reef.
+This gives us the ability to use our fast-growth protocol to quickly grow large adult coral colonies for restoration purposes.

 Want to provide feedback?